openpnp/openpnp/Setup-and-Calibration_Feeders.md

   See [[BlindsFeeder]]'s page for more information and help.

-* **ReferenceDragFeeder**: A "drag" feeder which allows the use of an Actuator, typically a solenoid with a pin, to advance the tape by dragging it.
-Basic vision for part center detection is also supported.

-* **ReferenceLeverFeeder**: A feeder where a lever is pushed by an Actuator, typically the head, to advance the tape.
-All part pitches are supported with multiple lever presses as required.

 * **ReferencePushPullFeeder**: A feeder where an elaborate 5-point motion can be used to advance the tape mechanically.
 With Vision and OCR support.
 Most feeder designs requiring mechanical actuation (lever, knob, push, drag, etc. pp.) are supported.
 The actuation can be independent of the pick motion i.e. it can perform a "hook and pull" articulation, therefore it supports 2mm pitch tapes (e.g. with 0402/0201 parts) where the tape is only advanced on every second feed.

   See [[ReferencePushPullFeeder]]'s page for more information and help.

+* **ReferenceDragFeeder**: A "drag" feeder which allows the use of an Actuator, typically a solenoid with a pin, to advance the tape by dragging it.
+Basic vision for part center detection is also supported.
+Note, the [[ReferencePushPullFeeder]] (above) can also cover drag feeding and has more features.

+* **ReferenceLeverFeeder**: A feeder where a lever is pushed by an Actuator, typically the head, to advance the tape.
+All part pitches are supported with multiple lever presses as required.
+Note, the [[ReferencePushPullFeeder]] (above) can also cover lever feeding and has more features.

 * **ReferenceTrayFeeder**: Supports 2D arrays of parts in trays.
 Currently limited to trays that are aligned at 90 degrees in X and Y. Simple incremental pick, no vision.